 Alex was delivered at a hospital near the Feasterville home of Karen, her husband, Rich, and their young daughter Anastasia.
 He was immediately transferred to the Neonatal Intensive Care Unit and was found to have a cleft palate.
-Knowing that Alex would need complex care, the family connected with Nancy Folsom, RN, the nurse navigator for the Cleft Program in the Division of Plastic and Reconstructive Surgery at CHOP.
+Knowing that Alex would need complex care, the family connected with Nancy Folsom, RN, the nurse navigator for the Cleft Program in the Division of Plastic, Reconstructive and Oral Surgery at CHOP.
 “She was open and available to our needs,” Karen says of Folsom.
 “She would call to check in and cheer him on — it meant the world to us.”

 Through testing by the Division of Human Genetics, Alex was diagnosed with a rare chromosomal anomaly syndrome called 3q13 microdeletion syndrome.
 “Only 30 or 40 people with it have been studied,” says Karen, and the syndrome affects each person in highly different ways.

 ‘We’ve got an answer for that’